Carrie Judd Montgomery: Ministry

 News of Carrie’s healing spread and she soon became the talk of the town.
 People heard of her story in newspapers and wrote letters to her asking if she was really healed.
 Many people came to her to hear of her story and to receive prayer.
 Her compassion was stirred and she opened up a room in her parents’ home to receive such people.
 Soon after, she decided to open up a healing home in Buffalo, New York in April, 1882.
 This was one of the first healing homes in New York and was used as a model for many future healing homes in the country.

 Carrie was also a prolific writer and her poetry was published in The Magazine of Poetry and Literary Review in 1894.
 Based on the prayer found in James 5 and her own healing experience, she wrote The Prayer of Faith (1880) to encourage others to embrace and take hold of their healing, despite receiving criticism and discouragement including from people she trusted.
 This book was significant because it was among some of first prominent books written on the subject of divine healing in her time.
 In 1881, she also initiated a magazine called Triumphs of Faith which emphasized holiness and divine healing.
 She continued to write and edit this journal for over 60 years and Sarah Mix also contributed to the journal.

 Carrie became an itinerant preacher and teacher and traveled internationally throughout her life to share her story of healing and encourage people in their faith.
 Her zeal to spread the somewhat unpopular message of divine healing at that time put her in a category of a radical evangelical.
 Through her close friendship with Albert Benjamin Simpson she eventually became a part of the forming of the Christian and Missionary Alliance (CMA).
 Simpson continually encouraged and created space for her to step out and share her story.
-Carrie transcended denominational barriers as she shared her story, speaking at Baptist (including The Temple in Old Orchard Beach, Maine in 1910), Presbyterian, Episcopalian, Salvation Army, Alliance, and other gatherings.
+Carrie transcended denominational barriers as she shared her story, speaking at Baptist (including The Temple in Old Orchard Beach, Maine, in 1910), Presbyterian, Episcopalian, Salvation Army, Alliance, and other gatherings.
 Not too long after the Civil War and in a time before Martin Luther King Jr. came to the scene, she also preached to African Americans.
 In 1889 Carrie experienced some persecution and even some churches shutting their doors to her, first because she was a woman preacher and second because she spoke to African Americans.

+In 1892, Montgomery's donated land to form the Home for Aged and Infirm Colored People of California in Beulah, California.